Ayancodes2003/Code-Quality-Analyzer/README.md

-# AI Security Analyzer
+# Code Quality Analysis

-AI Security Analyzer is an AI-powered tool designed to analyze security vulnerabilities in codebases using Google's Gemini model.
+This project is made as a part of HackVita 2025 of JEC.
+We solved the **problem statement 9 (Code Quality Porblem)** Code Quality Analyser is an AI-powered tool designed to analyze you code quality.
+It can annalyse codefiles in your codebases and automatically generate comprehensive documentation for your projects, including security design, threat modeling, attack surface analysis, and more.
 The tool can be run locally using Docker or directly via Streamlit.

 ## Features
-- AI-powered security analysis using Gemini
+- AI-powered analysis that supports multi llm and works with OpenAI, OpenRouter, Anthropic, and Google models
-- Docker-based execution for consistency
+- Docker-based execution for consistency and containerisation
 - Streamlit UI for an interactive experience
-- Generates security reports in Markdown format
+- Generates security reports in Markdown format for better readeability.

 ---